Maintenance Maintenance — Pool Chemistry Points System - Water Balance Made Simple

 The Essential Chemistry Parameters

 pH Level (7.4-7.6): This is your foundation measurement. pH affects how well chlorine works, swimmer comfort, and equipment longevity.
-Below 7.0 becomes acidic and corrosive, while above 7.8 reduces chlorine effectiveness by up to 75%.
+Below 7.0 becomes acidic and corrosive, while above 7.8 leaves much less of your chlorine in the strong, active (hypochlorous acid) form, so it sanitizes more slowly.

-Total Alkalinity (TA) Points: Target 80-120ppm for regular chlorine pools, 60-80ppm for salt water generator pools.
+Total Alkalinity (TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more →) Points: Target 80-120ppm for regular chlorine pools, 60-80ppm for salt water generator pools.
 TA acts as a pH buffer, preventing wild pH swings that make water management difficult.

-Calcium Hardness (CH) Points: Maintain 250-350ppm for plaster pools, 150-250ppm for vinyl or fiberglass.
+Calcium Hardness (CH) Points: Maintain 250-350ppm for plaster pools, 175-225ppm for vinyl or fiberglass.
 Too low causes etching and equipment damage, too high causes scaling and cloudy water.

 Step-by-Step Chemistry Balancing Process

 1. Test Your Starting Points: Use a quality test kit like Taylor K-2006C to measure pH, FC, TA, and CH.
-Test CYA separately using the Taylor K-2015 or similar turbidity test.
+The K-2006C also includes a cyanuric acid (CYA) test, so you don't need a separate kit for it.

-2. Adjust Total Alkalinity First: If TA is low, add sodium bicarbonate (baking soda) at 1.5 lbs per 10,000 gallons to raise TA by 10ppm.
+2. Adjust Total Alkalinity First: If TA is low, add sodium bicarbonate (baking soda).
 If high, use muriatic acid carefully.

-3. Balance pH Second: Add muriatic acid to lower pH (1 quart per 10,000 gallons lowers pH by approximately 0.2 points) or sodium carbonate to raise it.
+3. Balance pH Second: Add muriatic acid to lower pH or sodium carbonate to raise it.

-4. Set Calcium Hardness: Add calcium chloride if low (1 lb per 10,000 gallons raises CH by 10ppm).
-If too high, partial water replacement is the only solution.
+4. Set Calcium Hardness: Add calcium chloride if low.
+If too high, partial water replacement (or reverse osmosis) is the main fix.

 Advanced Chemistry Point Management